María Chica

-The schooner María Chica was one of the first armed Dominican naval vessels of the Dominican War of Independence and is claimed to be one of the founding vessels of the Dominican Navy.
+The schooner María Chica was one of the first armed Dominican naval vessels of the Dominican War of Independence and is claimed to be one of the founding vessels of the Dominican Navy, alongside (flagship) and Leonor.
 She was captained by Commander Juan Bautista Maggiolo during the Dominican War of Independence.
 Before the war, the schooner was owned by Catalan merchants José and Francisco Ginebra.